 A. Total Abstinence

-In 1886, after persuading Congress to require the use of a WCTU- approved text in Washington, D.C., and the territories, Hunt wrote a petition to publishers with a checklist for selecting textbooks that would comply with the temperance instruction laws.
-Books should stress, she said, that a little drink creates an uncontrollable craving for more, illustrate the “appalling effects of drinking habits upon the citizenship of the nation,” and omit reference to the fact that doctors used alcohol for medicinal purposes.(3)
+Then Hunt wrote to publishers with a checklist for selecting textbooks.
+These would comply with the temperance instruction laws.
+Books should stress, she said, that a little drink creates an uncontrollable craving for more.
+They would show the “appalling effects of drinking habits upon the citizenship of the nation.”
+And they omit the fact that doctors used alcohol for medicinal purposes.3

 B. Spontaneous Combustion

 Obviously, the scientific ideas promoted by temperance writers were clearly open to question.
-For example, before the Civil War it had enthusiastically taught the idea of spontaneous combustion of habitual drunkards.
-According to a temperance writer, “these cases of the death of drunkards by internal fires, kindled often spontaneously in the fumes of alcohol, that escape through the pores of the skin-have become so numerous and so incontrovertible, that I presume no person of information will now be found to call the reality of their existence into question.
-(5, superfluous commas in original).
+For example, before the Civil War (1861-1865) it had taught the idea of spontaneous combustion of habitual drunkards.
+According to a temperance writer, “these cases of the death of drunkards by internal fires, kindled often spontaneously in the fumes of alcohol, that escape through the pores of the skin – have become so numerous and so incontrovertible, that I presume no person of information will now be found to call the reality of their existence into question.5 (Extra commas in original.)

 With the headline “Fire!
 Fire!
-Blood on Fire!,” the Pennsylvania Temperance Recorder reported that a physician in Maine had touched a match to blood from a “common drunkard” and observed it bum for thirty seconds with a blue flame.
-(6) A schoolbook for children told the story of a man who was so full of alcohol that he exploded while attempting to light his pipe.
-(7)
+Blood on Fire!,” the Pennsylvania Temperance Recorder reported about a doctor.
+He had touched a match to blood from a “common drunkard.”
+Then he saw it bum for thirty seconds with a blue flame.6 A schoolbook for children told the story of a man who was so full of alcohol that he exploded while attempting to light his pipe.7

-In spite of scientific refutation the idea had not died out as late as 1879.
-(8).
-In that year a temperance writer described what he said he saw during a post mortem of a drunkard performed by two physicians.
-“After removing the top of the skull, for the purpose of examining the condition of the brain, they tested it for alcohol, by holding a lighted match near it; and immediately the brain took fire, and burned with a blue flame, like an alcohol lamp.”
-(9, superfluous commas in original.)
-Presumably the deceased’s blood alcohol content far exceeded .08 percent!
+In spite of scientific refutation the idea had not died out as late as 1879.8 In that year a temperance writer described what he said he saw during a post mortem of a drunkard.
+It was done by two doctors “After removing the top of the skull, for the purpose of examining the condition of the brain, they tested it for alcohol, by holding a lighted match near it.
+And immediately the brain took fire, and burned with a blue flame, like an alcohol lamp.”9 (Extra commas in original.)
+Presumably the deceased’s blood alcohol content far exceeded 0.08%!